emicklei/recall/README.md

 ### Panic

-By default, a Recaller with recover from a panic and writes an Error message with stack information, before returning an error with the panic message.
+By default, a Recaller will recover from a panic and writes an Error message with stack information, before returning an error with the panic message.
 You can disable panic recovery using `WithPanicRecovery(false)`.

 ### Other work